This is a guest post by Peter G Walen.

-Why would you want to?
+But why would you want to?

 Why do we need test automation?

 This brings us, finally, to the question.
 Why do we need test automation?
-If the things that commonly are said it does for us may not actually do what we think, why do we need it?

 Let us consider tools, in general.
 Why do they exist?
 Do we need them?
 What do they do for us?

 We can use our hands to dig in the soil, say to plant seeds or transplant a seedling.
 It might be more efficient to use a small trowel.
 If we need to dig a larger hole, a spade might be a better choice.
 A shovel could be used to dig an even bigger hole and shift small and medium-sized rocks as needed.
-A powered tool, such as a back end loader, could dig a much bigger hole, much faster than we could with any of those other tools.

 For some jobs, shifting soil with the fingers is just fine.
 For bigger jobs, tools make sense.
 Why use those tools?
 That is simple.
-They allow us to do the job quickly and get on to other tasks.
+They allow people to do the job quickly and get on to other tasks.